keboola/developers-docs/extend/generic-extractor/index.md

 Also note that templates can be used only with published components based on Generic Extractor configurations.

 ## Generic Extractor Source
-As with any other KBC components, the Generic Extractor source is available on [GitHub](https://github.com/keboola/generic-extractor/).
+As with any other Keboola components, the Generic Extractor source is available on [GitHub](https://github.com/keboola/generic-extractor/).
 Apart from the main repository, it uses some vital libraries (which partially define its capabilities):